Learn Punctuations Marks with its uses, kinds, definitions and examples of every type by using in sentences.

 3. Use of Question Mark (?)

 The question mark is used in the sentences where any question is asked.
-The question mark is placed at the end of the sentences and also called a sign of interrogation because it is used in interrogative sentences.
+The question mark is placed at the end of the sentences and is also called a sign of interrogation because it is used in interrogative sentences.

 We will have to place a question mark whether the sentence is a single questionnaire or a double questionnaire.
-Single question sentences are those which start from helping verb whereas double question sentences are those which start with “Wh” words like what, who, when, where, whom, whose, etc.
+Single question sentences are those which start from the helping verb whereas double question sentences are those which start with “Wh” words like what, who, when, where, whom, whose, etc.

 4. Use of Comma (,)

 A comma is used for separating each part of a sentence.
 We use a comma when there are more than two parts of speech like nouns, pronouns or adjectives are present in the same sentence.
-So, each part of speech will be separated with a comma except the last one.
+So, each part of the speech will be separated with a comma except the last one.

 5. Use of Colon (🙂